by Tracy Johnson

 Delivering an experience that meets desire is what a radio brand is worth.
 The greater the value, the more the customer (listener) will pay (or tolerate).

-And the price listeners pay for your “product” is time.
+And the price listeners pay for your “product” is their time.
 When shopping at your station, the longer it takes to realize value, the greater the cost of listening.

 Too many commercials (and poorly produced commercials) add to the cost of listening.
 The same goes for directionless, pointless talk.
 A contest comes on that’s hard to play or they think they can’t win?
 It drives up the cost of listening.
 At some point, it gets expensive to listen.